syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Selection.md

 ## Properties

+The following properties are common for both Selection Behaviors in [SfCartesianChart]() and [ChartSeries](), and the Selection feature can be configured using the following properties:

-* [Type]() - Gets or Sets the ChartSelectionType Enum value for the Selection Behavior.
+* [Type]() - Gets or sets the ChartSelectionType Enum value for the Selection Behavior.
 The following ChartSelectionType can be achieved during Selection:
     * Single
     * SingleDeselect
     * Multiple
     * None
-* [SelectionBrush]() - Gets or Sets the SelectionBrush color value for Selection Behavior.
+* [SelectionBrush]() - Gets or sets the SelectionBrush color value for the Selection Behavior.
-* [SelectedIndex]() - Gets or Sets the index value of the segment or series that should be selected during the Selection.
+* [SelectedIndex]() - Gets or sets the index value of the segment or series that should be selected during the Selection.
-* [SelectedIndexes]() - Gets or Sets the list of indexes of the segments or series that should be selected during the Selection.
+* [SelectedIndexes]() - Gets or sets the list of indexes of the segments or series that should be selected during the Selection.

 ## Enable MultiSelection